mbborromeo/react-notes-list/README.md

 Local Storage is on web-browser.

 ## To Do
-- Refactor Detail feedback messages so they update (live) before user clicks Add/Update
+- Refactor Detail as individual feedback messages when user clicks Update
-- Refactor List feedback message to include 'Note saved' confirmation message
+- List feedback message should maybe include 'Note saved' confirmation message
+- Consider live feedback message (before user clicks on Add/Update) instead of after
-- Fade in/out form confirmation message text
+- FADE IN/OUT form confirmation message text
-- Redirect to list view (homepage) after saving on edit
+- REDIRECT to list view (homepage) after saving on edit
 - Fix CSS for Homepage so long notes are truncated with elipsis
-- Setup Eslint for code consistency and checking React-Hooks rules
+- Setup ESLINT for code consistency and checking React-Hooks rules
-- Extra: Live search of notes by content
+- Extra: Live SEARCH of notes by content
-- Implement prop-types or Typescript
+- PROP-TYPES or Typescript

 ## Available Scripts